sc-voice/sc-voice/docs/en/201-tipitaka.md

+### Advanced Search: Tipitaka Category
 Voice search can filter results by *Tipitaka category*.
 To search by Tipitaka category, you will need to use the `-tc` option in your search string.
 For example, to search Digha Nikaya and Saṃyutta Nikāya.

 ```
 -tc:dn,sn root of suffering
 ```

 | Abbreviation | Tipitaka Category |
 | :-----: | :-----: |